How to Clean Yellowed Plastic Solar Lights

 I love solar lights and have used them for years!
 The light adds a warm ambiance to the outdoors and is so welcoming.
 The only problem is that the lens on the top can get cloudy from the sun baking it to death in the summer.
 I’ve found a solution to repairing the lens on a solar light that is inexpensive, and keeps the solar light working like new (until new batteries are needed!).
+This tutorial on how to clean yellowed plastic solar lights will have your light panels soaking up the sun again and lighting up your outdoor space!

 I have this large solar lantern that I used on the deck I built.
 It even survived a tree falling on the house!
 It wasn’t working properly because the lens was cloudy and blocking the panel.